Contents on this page

 Do I need special home insurance to Host on SisterStay?

 All Hosts are advised to take out appropriate insurance cover as your normal home insurance is very unlikely to cover any claims involving guests.
-We recommend Pikl since they specialise in policies which ‘top up’ your normal insurance.
-They offer a “Private Room Host” policy which would cover a guest hurting themselves or causing damage of some kind.
-This can be purchased for a variety of non-consecutive days: 35 days (£29.99), 90 days (£39.99) and Annually (£69.99).
+In the UK, we recommend Pikl since they specialise in policies which ‘top up’ your normal home insurance.
+They offer an “AirBnB Insurance” policy which would cover a guest hurting themselves or causing damage of some kind.
 Please be sure to inform your normal home insurer that you are offering (hosted) short-term lets and have the additional cover with Pikl.

 Do I need travel insurance to travel with SisterStay?